nilanjanchatterjee/parturition/developer_README.md

 ## Synchronisation of your fork with this template

 This template includes a _GitHub action_ to keep your fork synchronized with the original template (aka the MoveApps R SDK).
-The synchronization action creates a _GitHub pull request_ in your fork from time to time in case the orginial template has changed.
+The synchronization action creates a _GitHub pull request_ in your fork from time to time in case the original template has changed.